 - The board of the foundation is charged with its day-to-day management and policy plan, and is responsible for the allocation of capital of the foundation and complying with financial guidelines.

 - The capital serves the achievement of the objectives of the Stichting.

 - Typical expenses will primarily include support to civil society partners, via direct expenditures for program activities (as described above) and possible sub-grants of funds to qualifying partner organizations.

 - No funds may be used anywhere to engage in legislative lobbying, or activities related to partisan political campaigns or elections.

 Board of Directors

 The board of the foundation consists of at least three and at most five natural persons, the number to be determined by the International Budget Partnership, Inc. (IBP).
-The board will appoint a chairman from its midst.
-The board may also appoint a secretary and a treasurer from its midst.
-Board members are appointed by the IBP to serve for a period of at most five years.
+At least one board member (bestuurder) will be a board member B, with residence in the Netherlands.
+The other managing directors will be board members A, who may reside outside the Netherlands.
+The foundation is represented by the board, or by a board member A acting jointly with a board member B. Board members are appointed by the IBP to serve for a period of at most five years.

 The board members do not receive remuneration, neither directly nor indirectly.
 Remuneration does not include a reasonable compensation of costs incurred on behalf of the foundation and for the activities performed by them on behalf of the foundation, nor attendance fees that are not excessive.
 All compensation paid to the board members will be included and explained as such in the financial statements.